pravinpawar3/MLOps_Dashboard/README.md

     ## Conclusion

-    By implementing a scalable architecture that incorporates batch processing, effective resource allocation, model scaling with custom containers, and robust monitoring and logging, the ECG analysis solution can efficiently handle increased data volumes and accommodate a growing number of users.
+    By implementing a scalable architecture that incorporates batch processing, effective resource allocation, model scaling with custom containers, and robust monitoring and logging, solution can efficiently handle increased data volumes and accommodate a growing number of users.
 Leveraging cloud-native services on GCP or Azure provides the flexibility and scalability needed to meet future demands.